adamaviv/ic220-s19/lab/lab02.md

 ![](/imgs/logisim/and-circ.png)

+### Requirement

+1. Install logisim
+2. Do the AND Circuit and print out the final circuit
-Print those out, and bring it to the start of lab.
+3. Bring it to the start of class

 ## Part 1: Implement Boolean Logic